Fantasy Football Week 13 Rankings: Examining Lineup Options After Injury Reports

 Unfortunately for Atlanta, the Minnesota Vikings have two Pro Bowl-caliber receivers in Adam Thielen and Stefon Diggs.
 It would have been hard enough for the Falcons to stop the Vikings' passing attack with Trufant on the field, but without them, Minnesota has the clear edge heading into Sunday afternoon.

 Although Thielen has been racking up monster performances as of late, look for Diggs to shine here.
-As Evan Silva of Rotoworld notes, "Diggs runs a team-high 50 percent of his routes on Trufant’s side of the field."
+As Evan Silva of Rotoworld noted, "Diggs runs a team-high 50 percent of his routes on Trufant’s side of the field."
 Without Trufant there, Diggs will run at backup corner C.J.
 Goodwin.

 It's possible that Diggs sees a team-high in targets and leads all wideouts in receiving yards.